AmitLevinson/amitgrinson.com/content/blog/window-function-with-groupby/index.markdown

 1. `ORDER BY`

 Following the `FROM` and others, Window functions are evaluated in the `SELECT` statement but separate from the `GROUP BY` aggregations.
-Itzik Ben-Gan in his book ["T-SQL Window Functions: For data analysis and beyond"](https://www.amazon.com/gp/product/0135861446/ref=ppx_yo_dt_b_asin_title_o00_s00?ie=UTF8&psc=1) describes this very well, where we can think of the two - When the `GROUP BY` aggregation happens and the evaluation of window functions - occurring in two different contexts:
+Itzik Ben-Gan in his book ["T-SQL Window Functions: For data analysis and beyond"](https://www.amazon.com/gp/product/0135861446/ref=ppx_yo_dt_b_asin_title_o00_s00?ie=UTF8&psc=1) describes this very well, where we can think of the two — when the `GROUP BY` aggregation happens and the evaluation of window functions — occurring in two different contexts:

 > "Grouped aggregates operate on groups of rows defined by the `GROUP BY` clause and return one value per group.
 Window aggregates operate on windows of rows and return one value for each row in the underlying query"

+Similarly, [Google Cloud's BigQuery docs](https://cloud.google.com/bigquery/docs/reference/standard-sql/window-function-calls) says it more explicitly[^3]:

+> "A window function is evaluated after aggregation.[...]
+Because aggregate functions are evaluated before window functions, aggregate functions can be used as input operands to window functions."

+[^3]: I think an example of this would have made it much more memorable when reading over the docs!

-The `GROUP BY` occurs, we `SELECT` the relevant columns we want in our aggregation, and any window function in the `SELECT` is **evaluated on the post-aggregated data.** In a sense we reference the already-aggregated column `SUM(amount)` as a column to sort our ranking window function we're creating!
+Therefore the `GROUP BY` occurs, and then we `SELECT` the relevant columns we want in our aggregation, and any window function in the `SELECT` is **evaluated on the post-aggregated data.** In a sense we reference the already-aggregated column `SUM(amount)` as a column to sort our ranking window function we're creating!

 ### Aggregating the Aggregated data